hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 {% include image.html file="zyxel-ex5601t0\zyxel_ex5601t0_serial.jpg" alt="EX5601T0 Serial interface" caption="EX5601T0 Serial interface" %}

-The serial console speed is 115200.
+The serial console speed is 115200 bauds.

 ## ZHAL (Zloader) access

 The boot process of this router has multiple stages, long story short we have both u-boot and zloader (ZHAL).

-When the router is powered-up u-boot is loaded, u-boot will load zloader which is the zyxel proprietary boot manager.
+When the router is powered-up u-boot is loaded and it will load zloader, the Zyxel proprietary boot manager.

 Zloader allows to manually swap boot partitions (`ubi` and `ubi2`), recover the supervisor password and many additional useful (and dangerous) things.

 By default zloader access is blocked.

-### Unlock zloader
+### Unlocking zloader

-{% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile of it in any way." alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile for any damage in any way." alert="Warning" icon="svg-warning" color="red" %}

 1. Open the router case and connect your usb-ttl adapter to the router as show in the picture.
 2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed.